I have a Booktube channel now! Subscribe here: https://www.youtube.com/petrikleo

-I’ve talked already about the brilliant narrative change to multi-POV, but to be honest I had my doubts about it at first due to the fact that these four POV’s were all done in first person POV, not in third person POV which I’m more used to.
-However, Pierce Brown nailed it with finesse.
-Not only was the story more epic in scope, more importantly, he managed to make each character have distinct voices and personalities, even when all four of them were done in first person narration.
-Although it took me a while to warm up to one of the POV, once I was halfway through the book I found myself loving all four POV’s equally.
-These characters’ emotions, their rage, friendships, loss, love, dilemmas, were easily felt through each word that Pierce carved; it was emotionally impactful for me.
-All the characters are flawed and feel real, complex, and believably burdened with the past and the weight of their choices and actions; they did questionable things and I love this book more because of that.
-Humans are complex by nature and this book goes to show just how complex each individual can be, especially when they are all trapped in the cycle of death.
+I’ve talked already about the brilliant narrative change to multi-POV, but to be honest, I had my doubts about this at first due to the fact that these four POVs were all done in first person POV.
+There’s nothing wrong with it; I’m just more used to multiple third-person POVs.
+I really shouldn’t have worried; Pierce Brown nailed it with finesse.
+Not only was the story more epic in scope, but more importantly, Brown successfully made each character’s distinct voices and personalities shine, even when all four of them were done in first-person narration.
+Although it took me a while to warm up to one of the POV characters, once I was halfway through the book, I was fully engrossed in the four POV characters equally.
+These character’s emotions, their rage, friendships, loss, love, and dilemmas, they were easily palpable through each word that Pierce carved; it was emotionally impactful for me.
+All the characters in Iron Gold were flawed and genuine; they’re complex, and the burden of their past and the weight of their choices and actions felt believable.
+They did questionable things with understandable motivations, and I loved this book more because of that.
+Humans are complex by nature, and Iron Gold exhibited just how complex each individual can be, especially when they’re all trapped in the cycle of death, hatred, and violence.
 It’s safe to say that I’m emotionally invested in all the characters, both main and side.

-Pierce Brown also did a spectacular job with his world-building in the book.
-It was enlightening to read all about what has happened in the past ten years, to both characters and the settings within the solar system.
-We also get to see the characters’ journeys on several different planets, and the settings, atmosphere, and weather were all vividly described in order to enrich each reader’s experience within the series’s universe.
-However, my favorite part of the world-building was the cultural differences between the colors, how everything changes and yet still the same at the same time.
-And the implementation of Japanese culture in House Raa family was especially delightful for me to read.
-For example: the terms gahja (outsiders) that the House Raa used, derives from the word gaijin, which means foreigners, and they all uphold the code of honor and respect that is really famous in the Japanese culture.
+Pierce Brown also did a spectacular job with his world-building in Iron Gold; it was enlightening to read what has transpired to the characters during the past ten years—in the narrative—within the solar system.
+We also get to see the character’s journeys on several different planets.
+The settings, atmosphere, and weather were vividly described, and this, in my opinion, enhanced the reading experience.
+That said, my favorite part of the world-building in Iron Gold was the exploration of cultural differences between the colors; it’s fascinating to witness how myriad of changes doesn’t immediately mean that circumstances have indeed improved.
+And the implementation of Japanese culture in the House Raa family was especially delightful for me to read.
+For example, the terms gahja (outsiders) that the House Raa used probably derives from the word gaijin, which means foreigners.
+Plus, the House Raa upholds the code of honor and respect reminiscent of the Japanese culture.

 “It is my duty as a free man to read so I’m not blind being lead around by my nose”

-The year 2018 has only just begun and I already know Iron Gold will be included not only as one of my favorite reads of the year but also as one of my favorite books.
-In my honest opinion, Iron Gold is the second best installment in the series so far, just below Golden Son.
-Red Rising Saga is truly my favorite sci-fi series of all time and I highly recommend this to all sci-fi fans.
+The year 2018 has only just begun, and I’m confident that Iron Gold will be included not only as one of my favorite reads of the year but also as one of my favorite books of all time.
+Personally speaking, Iron Gold is my second favorite installment in the series so far; just below Golden Son, and it is up there with .
+Red Rising Saga is truly my favorite sci-fi series of all time, and I highly recommend this to all sci-fi fans.

 One final thing.
-I’ll leave this selection from the acknowledgments in the book for all of you to read because trust me, Pierce Brown understands his readers.
+I’ll leave this passage from the acknowledgments in this book for all of you to read because trust me, Pierce Brown understands his readers.
 Who knows?
-This could be the extra push for those of you who are trapped in the Bermuda Triangle of Fantasy (George R. R. Martin, Patrick Rothfuss, Scott Lynch) to invest in the Red Rising Saga.
+This could be the extra push for those of you who are trapped in the Bermuda Triangle of Fantasy (George R. R. Martin, Patrick Rothfuss, Scott Lynch) to finally invest in the Red Rising Saga if you haven’t.